eviema/paginated-cache/README.md

 On initial load, an action creator will be called to initialise cache.
 A watcher saga intercepts the action returned, and a paird worker saga fetches 4 pages of cards (i.e. 48 cards) via an API call.
 The API call uses `axios` with configured parameters (e.g. page = 0, perPage = 48).
 After the response is received, the actual data inside will be extracted, processed and passed to another action creator for initial caching.

+<span style="color:red">*Update:*</span>

-For each subsequent caching request, 8 pages of cards are fetched in the worker saga via two API calls, with configured parameters (e.g. page = 1, perPage = 48; page = 2, perPage = 48).
-Relevant card data in the response will then be extracted, processed and passed to another action creator for a cache update.
+For each subsequent caching request, 8 pages of cards (i.e. 96 cards) are fetched in the worker saga via one API call, with configured parameters.
+The parameters are determined given the page number requested by user and an artificial rule that data in endpoint is split as 96 cards per page.
+In the API call, the group of 96 cards where the page requested falls in is retrieved.
+Then relevant card data in the response will be extracted, processed and passed to another action creator for a cache update.

 ## Total time taken to build the app

+<span style="color:red">*Update:*</span> 4 more hours spent on modifying fetching and caching algorithms and related code

 34 hours, including:
 - 2 hours on initial analysis and design,